geoloep/krite/README.md

 # krite
 Krite is a collection of tools for quickly setting up interactive maps.
-It consist of various generic and reusable components that facilitate various common tasks.
-Tasks including managing map state, map interaction, working with projection systems and interfacing with data sources.
+It consists of various generic and reusable components that facilitate various common tasks.
+For instance:

+- managing map state
+- interacting with the map
+- working with projection systems
+- interfacing with data sources.

 Krite uses the excellent [Leaflet](https://github.com/Leaflet/Leaflet) library for the actual rendering of the map.

-With the help of the [krite-vue](https://github.com/geoloep/krite-vue) project you can quickly create a modern web-based map application.
-This core repository is framework agnostic and can form the base of your own implementation.

 ## Structure
 The functionality of krite for the most part divided into two parts: services and data sources.